compprog-lecture-tools/problem-tools/README.md

 Each problem consist of:

-  * a problem statement written in latex
+  * a problem statement written in LaTeX
   * a testcase generator
   * one or more solutions, including intentionally wrong or slow ones
   * (optional) a validator to check submission output for correctness